CERES-RUB/academic-skills/02_Term_Papers.md

 <div class="Tip">

 Imagine the introduction of a paper as being like a funnel: you start broadly, with a reference to a generally relevant issue, and then narrow it down to your chosen problem.
 This approach has its counterpart in the conclusion - here the findings of the paper are again opened up into a more general debate.
-The conclusion should contain the following elements:

 </div>